keithhat/voron0/README.md

 ## Replacement Hotend
 A cheaper hotend for abrasive seems useful.
 Also allows using if Dragon blocked.
-TODO: Confirm can use above stainless stell nozzels
+TODO: Confirm can use above hardened steel nozzels
 TODO: Make up as drop-in for Dragon HF; mini stealthburner, then Dragon Burner
 * I later bought a TZ-V6 2.0 Hotend - 35mm3/s
 	* 60W V6: https://www.aliexpress.com/item/1005006417172044.html 	AU35.19.
 TBC if ok for abrasive.
-		* Nozzle: SKD11, hardness: HRC60 - TBC if takes above V6 stainless stell (this looked smaller.)
+		* Nozzle: SKD11, hardness: HRC60 - TBC if takes above V6 hardened stell (this looked smaller.)

 ## Dragon Burner
 The Dragon Burner seems to be better reviewed, especially for PLA.
 Also would like a filament cutter (for box turtle) and nozzle probe for correct z-offset.